 - Summary/Overview;

-- Research Plan;
+- Research Plan:

 - References:

+- Timeline;

-- Budget Justification;
+- Budget and Justi cation;

-- Milestones:
+- Milestones;

 - Curriculum Vitae of All Investigators;

 - Declaration of Other Funding;

 - Appendix Materials (see research plan above).

-- The Timeline and Budget should be uploaded separately into the Application form on the Fluxx Grant Management System.
+- The TIMELINE should also be uploaded separately into the Application form on the Fluxx Grant Management System.